flybywiresim/docs/docs/aircraft/a32nx/feature-guides/simbrief.md

 ![Wind Request](../assets/feature-guides/simbrief/mcdu-wind2.png){loading=lazy}

 To request the wind data from the SimBrief flight plan, select `WIND REQUEST` by pressing LSK3R.
-This will calculate the wind profiles during the climb phase based on the SimBrief-provided wind data.
+This will calculate the wind profiles during the climb, cruise and descent phase based on the SimBrief-provided wind data.

 ![Wind Request](../assets/feature-guides/simbrief/mcdu-wind3.png){loading=lazy}

 Press LSK5R to go to the `NEXT PHASE`, `CRZ WIND`.
-The same procedure of pressing LSK3R for `WIND REQUEST` applies here.

-Finally, press LSK5R to go to the `NEXT PHASE`, `DESCENT WIND`.
-Pressing LSK3R for `WIND REQUEST` will calculate the wind profiles during the descent phase based on the SimBrief-provided wind data.
+If you have already requested the winds on the climb page, you should be able to see the uplinked winds at your cruise waypoints here.
+It is not necessary to uplink the winds again.

 !!! tip "Manual Entry"
     If you are obtaining your wind data from another source, please note that the format is as follows:

     ``` title="Winds Format Example"
     Magnetic Heading / Wind Speed / Altitude
     ```

     Examples are provided above, and please note that altitude is written in relation to flight level (FL).

 ### Fuel and Weight